-Options for funding the beef recovery
+Options for funding the beef recovery has been saved

 The Australian beef cattle herd dipped to generational lows in 2016, primarily due to severe drought in large parts of New South Wales and Queensland over a period of years.
 This prolonged dry period forced several years of above average cattle turnoff, however industry forecasts now indicate the national herd is now on a re-building trajectory.